defenseunicorns/leapfrogai-deployment/README.md

 ## Quickstart

 Don't know Kubernetes that well, or just want to get something working locally as quickly as possible?
-Then just go to the [Tadpole repository](https://github.com/defenseunicorns/tadpole) skip directly to a super-simplified Docker deployment using `docker compose`.
+Then just go to the [Tadpole repository](https://github.com/defenseunicorns/tadpole) and skip directly to a super-simplified Docker deployment using `docker compose`.

 > [!NOTE]
 > Tadpole is only for local testing and development, and not meant for production.
 It also only presents a limited set of LeapfrogAI's capabilities.